isuru89/oasis/docs/specs/points.md

  [See here](common-spec.md#selector) for more details

 ### reward
- For points, rewards can be either a constant amount or a dynamic expression.
+ For points, rewards can be either a constant amount or based on a runtime expression.
+Expression could take and derive a score based on other event attributes.

 Note: It is mandatory to provide `pointId` with either one of `amount` or `expression`.
 If `amount` and `expression` both have been specified, it will throw an error.